Asian shares gain on hopes for progress on China-US trade

-A man walks past an electronic stock board showing Japan's Nikkei 225 index and other country's index at a securities firm in Tokyo Tuesday, Feb.
+People walk past an electronic stock board showing Japan's Nikkei 225 index at a securities firm in Tokyo Tuesday, Feb.
 19, 2019.
 Asian shares are mostly higher as Chinese and U.S. officials prepare for trade talks in Washington this week.
 (AP Photo/Eugene Hoshiko)

-Asian shares are mostly higher as Chinese and U.S. officials prepare for trade talks in Washington this week.
+Share benchmarks were mostly higher in Asia on Tuesday as Chinese and U.S. negotiators geared up for trade talks in Washington this week.

 Continue Reading Below